Combined Pill: The FPA Guide

 • you think you might be pregnant

-• you smoke and are aged 35 or over
+• you smoke or vape and are aged 35 or over

-• you’re aged 35 or over and stopped smoking less than a year ago
+• you’re aged 35 or over and stopped smoking or vaping less than a year ago

-• you’re very overweight, with a body mass index (BMI) of 35 or more
+• you’re overweight, with a body mass index (BMI) of 35 or more

 • you’re breastfeeding a baby less than 6 weeks old – see I’ve just had a baby.
 Can I use the pill?